LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Lasso Instance Manager stands as an intermediary for the individual Lasso 9 instances.
 Each Lasso 9 instance is configured with a host name pattern.
-Lasso Instance Manager catches all requests with the file extension .lasso and all requests where the URI begins with /lasso9/.
-It uses the instance host name patterns to determine which running Lasso 9 instance should serve each request.
+Lasso Instance Manager catches all requests with the file extension ".lasso" and all requests where the URI path begins with "/lasso9/", and it uses the instance's host name patterns to determine which running Lasso 9 instance should serve each request.

 Initialization
 ==============

-After the first installation, you will be presented with simple install acknowledgment and a process to initialize and create the first new instance.
+After the initial installation, you will be presented with a simple install acknowledgment and a process to initialize and create the first new instance.
-Under OS X this will be a web page; under Linux you will see an output in the terminal that gives the URL of http://<IP address>/lasso9/instancemanager.
+Under OS X this will be a web page; under Linux you will see an output in the terminal that gives the URL of "http://<IP address>/lasso9/instancemanager".

 When Lasso Instance Manager is run for the first time it will look for an existing Lasso 9.0 installation that was installed through the Lasso 9.0